i-be-snek/rise-assignment-ner-finetune/README.md

 ### Summary

-I chose to finetune an uncased pretrained fill-mask model `distilbert-base-uncased`.
-A distilled model is smaller and faster to finetune with a slight drop in performance.
+I chose to finetune an uncased fill-mask model `distilbert-base-uncased`; distilled models are smaller and faster to finetune with a slight drop in performance.

-The two finetuned models (A and B) were evaluated on the English subset of the [Babelscape/multinerd](https://huggingface.co/datasets/Babelscape/multinerd) test set.
+The two finetuned models (A and B) were evaluated on the English subset of the [multiNERD]((https://huggingface.co/datasets/Babelscape/multinerd)) test set.
 In model A, `CEL`, `FOOD`, `INST`, `MYTH`, and `PLANT` performed worse on F1.
 This is similar to the results in the paper (Table 5, evaluated on a manually-annotated 1K test set); except for `CEL` and `MYTH` where the finetuned model A performs worse.
 This is possibly due to the lack of casing, resulting in poorer precision.
 Overall, model B, fine-tuned on a smaller tagset, outperforms model A on all five tags (a likely outcome).

-Categories with examples of [binomial nomenclature](https://en.wikipedia.org/wiki/Binomial_nomenclature) (like `BIO` or `PLANT`) might yield better performance if finetuned on a _cased_ BERT model instead.
+Categories with examples of [binomial nomenclature](https://en.wikipedia.org/wiki/Binomial_nomenclature) (like `PLANT`) might yield better performance if finetuned on a cased BERT instead.
 Finetuning the fill-mask model on domain-specific texts (featuring sentences with `DIS` or `BIO`) before training a task-specific head for token classification could improve performance since the BERT tokenizer won't treat these now-seen words as rare tokens.
 Another limitation is the class imbalance (`BIO`, `DIS`, `INST`, `MYTH`, and `VEHI` have far fewer examples), which could be overcome by oversampling minority classes.
 Lastly, more hyperparameter optimization is needed.

 ### HuggingFace

 The two experiments and their evaluation metrics can be found on the huggingface hub:

 - [Experiment A](https://huggingface.co/i-be-snek/distilbert-base-uncased-finetuned-ner-exp_A)